 When you are injured on the job, you may wonder if you can see any doctor you choose for your workers’ comp claim in Georgia.

 After an injury, many people want to see their primary care physician.
 But, in Georgia, your employer chooses a group of physicians approved to treat workers’ comp cases.
 These doctors are part of a physician panel or a Workers’ Compensation Managed Care Organization (WC/MCO).

 Gregory Smith Law, LLC is solely focused on helping workers move forward following an on-the-job injury.
-We’re here to answer your questions and help you navigate each step of the workers’ compensation process.
+Our top workers’ comp claim lawyers are here to answer your questions and help you navigate each step of the workers’ compensation process.